60% of the Big Data projects fail to take off

 Many companies are still misusing Excel as their “data warehouse.”
 This costs a lot of time and money, because the program is anything but efficient.
 Most spreadsheets contain errors, and it takes a lot of time to filter them out.
 Entire meetings can be lost to interpreting facts and checking their accuracy, when using data should prevent these kinds of problems.
 After all, data is about facts, not feelings.

 To help you choose the right tools, Passionned Group regularly conducts a BI Tools Survey to find the best Business Intelligence tools for specific company needs.
 This 100% vendor-independent survey assists companies in making the right choice of BI tool for their specific needs and desires.

 Big Data comes with a lot of potential advantages, but also risks and temptations.
 Data has to be treated with respect for privacy.
 All kinds of laws and regulations exist for those reasons, such as the recently imposed GDPR rules.
 Take care to treat and store personal data with care and to comply with all the rules and regulations.
 Do you have the right to store and use the data?
 Is the data anonymous?
 Can you sell the data?
 Consider all the rules and avoid making mistakes.

-Nestlé Germany is a good example.
-They treated data cautiously and didn’t have to make any adjustments to comply with GDPR – they already did.
+Nestle Germany is a good example.
+They used data with care and didn’t have to make any adjustments to comply with GDPR – they already did.
 It’s okay not to push the rules to their limits.
 Just because you can, doesn’t mean you should.
 Some companies have gone so far as to pay hackers to keep a breach of personal information quiet, which is the other end of the spectrum.
 That’s what you want to avoid.